endico/PurpleAir-for-MagTag/README.md

     'thingspeak_key': "Your Sensor's Key",
 }
 ```
-Create a file in the top level of your CIRCUITPY drive containing your WiFi credentials and information about your sensor.
+Create a file called `secrets.py` in the top level of your CIRCUITPY drive containing your WiFi credentials and information about your sensor.

 1. Find your sensor on the PurpleAir map https://www.purpleair.com/map
 1. Click on the marker and when you mouse over _'Get This Widget'_ another layer pops up.
 Click the link to the JSON file.
-1. The `ID` field is your sensor_id and if your sensor is private you'll need the `THINGSPEAK_PRIMARY_ID_READ_KEY` too.
+1. The `ID` field is your ``sensor_id`` and if your sensor is private you'll need the `THINGSPEAK_PRIMARY_ID_READ_KEY` too.

 ```
 'timezone_offset' : "-8",